weleoka/Lab2/host/Create_Test_Environment.md

 ```

 It still fails.
-We need to create the user bugs and give bugs all prvileges.
+We need to create the user bugs and give bugs all privleges.

 If stuck, here is the hint: